 “And you will serve the LORD your God, and he will bless your bread, and your water; and I will take sickness away from the midst of you.”

 It’s the same with finances, we do not buy favor with God.
 Furthermore there is no ritual or sacrifice that we can do to cancel our own curse.
-Just as we can not buy our way into Heaven, we also can not tithe our way to prosperity, nor can we offer first-fruits to sanctify our own finances… and anyone who teaches that we can, is either ignorant of the Gospel of Christ in this area or purposefully misleading the people out of greed.
+Just as we can not buy our way into Heaven, we also can not tithe our way to prosperity, nor can we offer first-fruits to sanctify our own finances… and anyone who teaches that we can, is either ignorant of the Gospel of Christ in this area or purposefully misleading the people because of greed.
 Let’s look at two more verses of scripture to solidify this fact… Hebrews 7:25:

 “Why he is able also to save them to the uttermost that come to God by him, seeing he ever lives to make intercession for them.”